Engaging consumers using a brand experience can be an incredibly valuable tool for building trust, trial and dialogue.

 Being on-hand to satisfy a need can be a highly effective way to get people to engage with your brand.
 Having a go-to stand at festivals and events providing phone charging or toiletries is one way.
-But you don’t have to limit it to events, the Sprite campaign below is a brilliant example of a brand creating a novel experience at just the right time.

 5. Build an immersive environment